Alumni Interviewer FAQ

 Why is Georgetown Law offering an alumni interview?

 An alumni interview offers the Office of Admissions an opportunity to learn more about candidates beyond the written application.
-What’s possible from those invited to interview are applicants the Admissions Committee wishes to know more about before making a decision.
+Those invited to interview are applicants the Admissions Committee wishes to learn more about before making a decision.
 Alumni interviews also offer a unique opportunity for candidates to learn about Georgetown Law in a personal and meaningful way.

 What is the role of the alumni interviewer?

-As an interviewer, you will be able to provide the Committee with important information we would not otherwise be able to obtain about your interviewee’s interpersonal and communication skills, maturity, thoughtfulness, motivation and potential.
-The interview also will play an important role in personalizing the Admissions process for an applicant.
-We hope that meeting one of our alumni will make an applicant, who is ultimately admitted, more likely to choose Georgetown.
+The interviewer plays an important role in personalizing the Admissions process for an applicant.
+We hope that meeting one of our alumni will make more likely to choose Georgetown Law.

 How will the alumni interview be used when making admission decisions?

 The interview provides a supplementary perspective of the candidate.
 After interviews are completed, alumni will submit an evaluation report, which will become part of the applicant’s file.
-The evaluation report then becomes a vital part of the decision process but it does not supplant the role of the Office of Admissions in making admission decisions.
-Your feedback is part of the admissions process and will be carefully considered by the Committee along with all other aspects of the applicant’s file and will help us to select from among the very best students for Georgetown Law.
+The evaluation report then becomes a vital part of the decision process, but it does not supplant the role of the Office of Admissions in making admission decisions.
+Your feedback will be carefully considered by the Committee along with all other aspects of the applicant’s file and will help us to select from among the very best students for Georgetown Law.

 Will a student’s application be affected if they do not have an interview?